Frequently Asked Questions

 What is the Fair Trade Premium?
 Does it apply to me?

-For every Fair Trade Certified product sold, the producer earns a premium on top of the fair trade price.
-This additional money goes into a Community Development Fund managed by a Fair Trade Committee, which consists farmers, workers, and/or fishermen responsible for the product.
-The committee decides how to spend the funds to improve their lives and meet their unique individual and collective needs, as well as the needs of their communities and environments.
-To look up the premium amount for a particular product, see Prices and Premiums Information on our standards page.
-Learn more about the Premium Setting Process here.
+For every Fair Trade Certified product sold, a business or importer pays a Fair Trade Premium that goes into a worker-controlled Community Development Fund at origin.
+From there, a Fair Trade Committee, which consists of workers, farmers, and/or fishers responsible for the product, decides together how to spend the funds to improve their lives and meet their unique individual and collective needs, as well as the needs of their communities and environments.

 What is a Fair Trade Committee?